-Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders.
-Development and implementation of communication strategies.
-Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.
+Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders. • Development and implementation of communication strategies. • Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.

 Monthly Highlights: Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches.
-Completed in-person visits to nearby stakeholders to provide a Project update and notification related to the Highway 99 loop ramp closure/detour.
-Distributed a construction notification related to the Highway 99 loop ramp closure/detour.
-Three- Month Lookahead: Create renderings to be used for public communications.
+Monitored the public impacts related to the Highway 99 loop ramp closure/detour.
+Facilitated a Traffic Advisory Committee meeting with stakeholders.
+Provided a Project update on construction activities to stakeholders located nearby.
+Three- Month Lookahead: Finalize renderings to be used for public communications.
 Prepare and distribute construction notices related to traffic impacts on Steveston Highway.
-Host a Traffic Advisory Committee meeting with stakeholders.
+Update the Project's annual Incident Communications Plan.